MJCO/WHM/README.txt

 hosting plan.

-User access to these functions is limited by the permissions set in User management >> Access control under the WHM module.
-Access can be granted by function (to list accounts, to create a new account, or to (un)suspend accounts).
+User access to these functions is limited by the permissions set in Admin > People > Permissions under the WHM heading.
+Access can be granted by function (e.g: to list accounts, to create a new account, or to (un)suspend accounts).

 Additionally, this module provides a direct programming interface to